expo/sqlite-example/README.md

 #### Install & Build

+- Clone this repository

-Install: `yarn install`
+- Install dependencies by running `yarn install`

-[Expo CLI](https://docs.expo.io/versions/latest/workflow/expo-cli/): `npm install -g expo-cli` (if not already installed globally on your machine)
+- Install [Expo CLI](https://docs.expo.io/versions/latest/workflow/expo-cli/) by running `npm install -g expo-cli` (if not already installed globally on your machine)

-Run Project Locally: `expo start`
+- Run the project locally by running `expo start`

 #### Screenshot